Trans kids' treatment can start younger, new guidelines say

 A leading transgender health association has lowered its recommended minimum age for starting gender transition treatment, including sex hormones and surgeries.

-The association provided The Associated Press with an advance copy of its update ahead of publication in a medical journal, expected later this year.
+The association, known as WPATH, provided an advance copy of its update ahead of publication in a medical journal, expected later this year.
 The international group promotes evidence-based standards of care and includes more than 3,000 doctors, social scientists and others involved in transgender health issues.

 The update is based on expert opinion and a review of scientific evidence on the benefits and harms of transgender medical treatment in teens whose gender identity doesn’t match the sex they were assigned at birth, the group said.
 Such evidence is limited but has grown in the last decade, the group said, with studies suggesting the treatments can improve psychological well-being and reduce suicidal behavior.